Restaurant in Lisbon, Portugal

 Yes — if you want a tasting menu that takes a clear creative position rather than playing it safe with Portuguese classics.
 100 Maneiras sits at the €€€€ price point, holds a Michelin Plate (2025), and ranks #494 in the Opinionated About Dining Leading Restaurants in Europe (2024).
 That puts it below the Michelin-starred tier occupied by Belcanto but ahead of most Lisbon restaurants in terms of culinary ambition.
 Book it for a special dinner, not a casual night out — the format and price demand some investment from the diner.

 100 Maneiras operates on a tasting menu format only, running Tuesday through Sunday from 7 pm to 1 am.
 Chef Ljubomir Stanisic, who came to Portugal from Sarajevo as a teenager, has built three menu options around his story: The Story (the flagship), Echoes of 100 (vegetarian), and Lunch Short Story (served exclusively on Fridays and Saturdays at lunch).
-First-timers should note that this is not a restaurant where you order à la carte , you are committing to a progression of courses, and the kitchen is explicitly framing that progression as a narrative.
+First-timers should note that this is not a restaurant where you order à la carte, you are committing to a progression of courses, the kitchen is explicitly framing that progression as a narrative.
 If that format does not suit you, look at CURA or EPUR for more flexible options in a similar price bracket.

-The kitchen's stated philosophy involves ingredients described as "from the future" or little-known , phrasing that signals provocation as an intentional design principle rather than a side effect.
+The kitchen's stated philosophy involves ingredients described as "from the future" or little-known, phrasing that signals provocation as an intentional design principle rather than a side effect.
 Starters and desserts carry a more personal register, shaped by Stanisic's own background.
 Expect the menu to move between precise technical cooking and emotional reference points; the two do not always sit easily together, which is part of the point.
 If you prefer polish over provocation, Belcanto delivers a more consistent luxury register.

 Booking at 100 Maneiras is rated Easy.
 The restaurant is located at R. do Teixeira 39, 1200-459 Lisboa, in the Bairro Alto neighbourhood, which is walkable from most central Lisbon hotels.
 Dinner runs from 7 pm to 1 am every day of the week, with the Lunch Short Story available Fridays and Saturdays only.
-No phone or website is listed in current venue data , check our full Lisbon restaurants guide for up-to-date booking links.
+No phone or website is listed in current venue data, check our full Lisbon restaurants guide for up-to-date booking links.
 If you are pairing this dinner with a broader Lisbon itinerary, see also our Lisbon hotels guide, bars guide, and experiences guide for the rest of your trip.

 For context across Portugal's wider fine dining scene, the Michelin-starred restaurants worth benchmarking include Vila Joya in Albufeira, Casa de Chá da Boa Nova in Leça da Palmeira, The Yeatman in Vila Nova de Gaia, Ocean in Porches, Antiqvvm in Porto, and Il Gallo d'Oro in Funchal.
-If you are travelling from abroad and comparing tasting menu formats globally, Le Bernardin in New York City and Lazy Bear in San Francisco offer useful reference points for what a personality-led, chef-driven tasting menu looks like at the leading of that category.
+If you are travelling from abroad and comparing tasting menu formats globally, Le Bernardin in New York City and Lazy Bear in San Francisco offer useful reference points for what a personality-led, chef-driven tasting menu looks like at the top of that category.

 | Detail | 100 Maneiras | Belcanto | EPUR |